-- relevant and affirming support from the City's network of providers. - Data-Driven Solutions: The City commits to the utilization of data to drive funding decisions and solutions to homelessness.
-This includes evaluating the efficacy of programs and continual monitoring of the City's portfolio of interventions to ensure collective efforts are meeting the needs of the community while making gains against agreed upon community goals.
-The Plan identifies Unsheltered Households, Chronically Homeless Individual Households, Families, Veterans, Transition-Aged Youth, and Seniors as unique populations experiencing homelessness within the City. - Increase community integration for individuals with disabilities by continuing to assist in the development of housing projects for special needs households by providing technical assistance with tax credit applications, tax-exempt bond financing and other public funds, including, ESG, CDBG, and HOME.

-On-going, with annual review and adjustments, if adjustments are required and applicable.

-The City shall continue to monitor to ensure the effectiveness of reasonable accommodation standards and procedures and maintain compliance with federal and state housing laws.
-On-going, with annual review and adjustments, if adjustments are required and applicable.

-8. In partnership with the Fair Housing Council of OC, provide and maintain multi-lingual informational materials on tenant legal counseling and resources with the goal of eliminating housing discrimination and guaranteeing the rights of all people irrespective of race religion, sex, marital status, ancestry, national origin, color, age, family size or disability to freely choose the housing for which they qualify in the area they desire.
-Continue to provide estimated annual allocation of \$100,000, based on program funding availability.

-9. Continue to participate in City of Anaheim Neighborhood Services Mobile Family Resource Centers as well as agencies and associations who specialize in supporting disabled tenants including those with hearing, vision, cognitive, ambulatory, self- care, and independent living difficulties consistent with data from Anaheim residents reporting a disability. effectiveness and adjust Scope of Services as appropriate and based on available funding.
+relevant and affirming support from the City's network oproviders.
+Data-Driven Solutions: The City commits to the utilization of data to drive funding decisions and solutions to homelessness.
+This includes evaluating the efficacy of programs and continual monitoring of the City's portfolio of interventions to ensure collective efforts are meeting the needs of the community whi making gains against agreed upon community goals.
+The Plan identifies Unsheltered Households, Chronical Homeless Individual Households, Families, Veteran Transition-Aged Youth, and Seniors as unique populations experiencing homelessness within the City e d e e e e e Increase community integration for individuals with disabilities by continuing to assist in the development housing projects for special needs households by providin technical assistance with tax credit applications, tax-exem bond financing and other public funds, including, ESC CDBG, and HOME. fandadjustments,ifgadjustments are required andtapplicable.
+7. The City shall continue to monitor to ensure the effectiveness of reasonable accommodation standards and procedures and maintain compliance with federal and station housing laws. d and adjustments, if In partnership with the Fair Housing Council of OC, provide and maintain multi-lingual informational materials of tenant legal counseling and resources with the goal of eliminating housing discrimination and guaranteeing the rights of all people irrespective of race religion, sex, marit status, ancestry, national origin, color, age, family size of disability to freely choose the housing for which they quality in the area they desire.
+Continue to participate in City of Anaheim Neighborhood Services Mobile Family Resource Centers as well a agencies and associations who specialize in supporting disabled tenants including those with hearing, vision cognitive, ambulatory, self- care, and independent livin difficulties consistent with data from Anaheim resident reporting a disability. annual allocation of \$100,000, based on program funding availability.
+Annually evaluate program effectiveness and adjust Scope of Services as appropriate and based on available funding.
+Target an increase in the number of households served per funding dollar.